 - This school is committed to identifying and reducing triggers both at school and on out of school visits. - School staff have been given training and written information on medical conditions which includes avoiding / reducing exposure to common triggers.
-It has a list of the triggers for pupils with medical conditions at this school, has a trigger reduction schedule and is actively working towards reducing / eliminating these health and safety risks. - The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe during the whole school day and on out of school activities.
+It has a list of the triggers for pupils with medical conditions at this school, has a trigger reduction

+- The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe during the whole school day and on out of school activities.
 Risk assessments are carried out on all out of school activities, taking into account the needs of pupils with medical conditions. - This school reviews all medical emergencies and incidents to see how they could be avoided, and changes school policy according to these reviews.